 • A passion for delicious and nutritious vegetarian food, in particular for creating flavorful and healthful meals using available ingredients

-• An openness to new experience and a willingness to learn
+• An openness to new experiences and a willingness to learn

 • Excellent interpersonal skills